Nevada still struggling with unemployment claims

 Fighting fraud

-This was due, in part, to a requirement that unemployment assistance applications did not require much information to verify the identity of the applicant.
+This was due, in part, because unemployment assistance applications did not require much information to verify the identity of the applicant.
 The requirement changed after it became apparent that it was leading to fraud and applications later required identity verification and income information.

 “That was hugely successful in reducing the number of fraudulent applications we saw,” she said.